 As well as the kind of analysis covered in Film Studies (analysing media language and representation) you will also be studying media audiences and industries from an academic perspective (industry is not included on the Film course).

-So, for example, you will be analysing media texts such as Stranger Things and considering how characters, places, time periods and issues are represented, but you will also be considering regulation, the impact of technology on the television industry and the companies involved in producing and distributing content so that you can discuss the academic issues and debates surrounding this.
+So, for example, you will be analysing media texts and considering how characters, places, time periods and issues are represented, but you will also be considering regulation, the impact of technology on the television industry and the companies involved in producing and distributing content so that you can discuss the academic issues and debates surrounding this.

 What’s the difference between Creative Digital Media Production and Media A Level – apart from the qualification?